frePPLe/frepple/doc/user-guide/user-interface/getting-around/exporting-data.rst

    Exporting to Excel format avoids these common pitfalls from the CSV text-files.

-In the admin/execute menu you also have the capability to export all entities into a single Excel workbook.
+In the :doc:`../execute` you also have the capability to export all entities into a single Excel workbook.

 .. image:: ../_images/exporting-data.png